Profitable Days

 What is the longest Bitcoin unprofitable stretch?

-At today's spot the longest consecutive run of unprofitable closes is 298 days, running from 10 Apr 2025 to 01 Feb 2026.
+At today's spot the longest consecutive run of unprofitable closes is 479 days, running from 15 Oct 2024 to 05 Feb 2026.
 Every new all-time high erases the leading edge of the longest prior stretch by re-classifying its earliest segment as profitable; every drawdown extends one.
-The current stretch is the longest since the 2018 bear.
+Because today's spot reclassifies older closes as profitable, this is the longest unbroken rust window currently visible at spot, not necessarily longer than the windows prior bears showed when anchored at their own lows.

 How does this compare to drawdown?